Fiscal dominance: Examples

 The COVID-19 pandemic saw the United States undertake exceptionally large fiscal stimulus alongside accommodating monetary policy, a combination often cited as a case of incipient fiscal dominance in a developed economy.
 Between 2020 and 2021, the U.S. Congress approved roughly $5–6 trillion in emergency spending measures, pushing the federal budget deficit to about 15% of GDP in 2020 (levels not seen since World War II).
 The Federal Reserve simultaneously kept interest rates near zero and expanded the money supply drastically.
 This policy mix of record fiscal deficits financed by debt (and effectively by central bank asset purchases) coincided with the fastest surge in U.S. inflation in four decades, as consumer price inflation peaked in 2022 at multi-decade highs.
 The Fed eventually responded by raising interest rates aggressively in 2022–2023 to tame inflation.
 Some analysts warn that given the U.S.’s debt trajectory, future fiscal dominance episodes remain a risk if political pressures discourage the Fed from raising rates sufficiently, or if fiscal policy again overwhelms monetary efforts.

 Many emerging market economies, especially those with a history of fiscal profligacy and less independent central banks, have encountered full-blown fiscal dominance, often with dire consequences for inflation and currency stability.
 A prominent example is Argentina, which is frequently cited as a textbook case of fiscal dominance in modern times.
 Argentina’s government has persistently run large budget deficits and financed them by printing money, a policy pattern that has produced chronically high inflation and eroded confidence in the currency.
 Over the long term, Argentina’s inflation rate averaged about 190% per year between 1944 and 2023 – a staggering figure – while the country repeatedly resorted to monetizing its debt and defaulted on its obligations multiple times.

 Other emerging economies with fragile fiscal and monetary frameworks have faced similar predicaments.
 In countries like Zimbabwe and Venezuela, for instance, government insistence on financing large deficits by money creation eventually led to hyperinflation and currency collapse – an extreme outcome of prolonged fiscal dominance.

+As an example of where "fiscal dominance" can be used in the context of financial regulation, consider margin, capital or stablecoin regulation.
+In each of these contexts, lawmakers specify the relative desirability of sovereign debt and other assets (e.g., as collateral in the case of margin or stablecoin regulation, or for risk-weighting purposes in the case of capital regulations).
+These specifications may be distorted if the lawmaker compromises financial stability for fiscal considerations.